tonyjbutler/moodle-assignfeedback_structured/README.md

 Changelog
 ---------

+2023-06-30  v4.1.1
+  * Add site defaults for first criterion name and description

 2022-12-14  v4.1.0
   * Add new lang string to replace one removed from core
   * Address new issues identified by Moodle code checker